CG4002-B3/hardware-ai/README.md

 ### 2.4 Generate Bitstream (Vivado)
 * Open Vivado
 * Follow [Vivado one-time-setup](#32-vivado-one-time-setup) to create a new project or open an old project with the correct config
+* If you already have to correct block design, just refresh the generated IP, or follow the last few steps of [Vivado one-time-setup](#32-vivado-one-time-setup) to remove and add the repo with the new IP again
+* Generate Bitstream

 ### 2.5 Transfer bitstream to Ultra96
+* After bitstream is generated using Vivado, the bitstream file `.bit` can be found under `project_dir/runs/impl_1` and the hardware handoff file `.hwh` can be found under `project_dir/project_name.srcs/sources_1/bd/design_name/hw_handoff`
+* Copy those 2 files to Ultra96 (make sure they have the same name)

 # 3. Appendix